NVIDIA/deepops/README.md

 and DGX install process

-Modify `config/dhcpd.hosts.conf` to add a static IP lease for each login node and DGX server in the cluster.
+Modify `config/dhcpd.hosts.conf` to add a static IP lease for each login node and DGX server in the cluster if required.
 IP addresses should match those used in the `config/inventory` file.
 You may also add other valid configuration options for dnsmasq to this file.

 You can get the MAC address of DGX system interfaces via the BMC, for example: